Search

 Often, the first signs of appendicitis are a mild fever and pain around the belly button.
 It might seem like just a stomachache.
 But with appendicitis, the pain usually gets worse and moves to the lower right side of the belly.

-If your child has belly pain, watch for these signs of appendicitis:
+If your child has belly pain, watch for these appendicitis symptoms:

 • strong pain, mainly around the belly button or in the lower right part of the belly (the pain might come and go at first, then grow steady and intense)